Analyzing Human-Human Interactions: A Survey: Discussion

 The current practice is to consider an interaction as belonging to a single class only.
-But human behavior is often more open to subjectivity, and a less strict separation into classes could beneficial for the generalization.
-The work on hierarchies (e.g., \citep{frosst2017distilling}) is promising because it facilitates the focus on distinctive patterns at different levels of granularity, dependent on the type of interaction.
+But human behavior is often more open to subjectivity, and a less strict separation into classes could be beneficial for the generalization.
+The work on overlapping labels or behavior hierarchies (e.g., \citep{frosst2017distilling,yeung2018everymoment}) is promising because it facilitates the focus on distinctive patterns at different levels of granularity, dependent on the type of interaction.
+A shift away from the one-vs-all classification can additionally facilitate the introduction of loss functions that take into account how related, visually or semantically, interactions are.

 \paragraph{Units of interaction} Predominantly, interactions are classified directly based on the input.
 Some works have considered semantic mid-level features such as the action of an individual (e.g., \citet{lan2012discriminative, sefidgar2015discriminative}) or the action of a body part (e.g., \citet{cheron2015p,kong2012learning,tian2015deep}).
 Such methodologies bring some invariance in the representation, and can be learned per person.
 This effectively removes some of the dependencies and can facilitate the modeling of interactions as spatio-temporal patterns of these mid-level features.
 This approach can even be extended to deal with interactions for which no, or very little, training data is available.
-Specifically for human-human interactions, the coordination of pose and motion is crucial for distinguishing between subtly different classes \citep{van2018hands}.
+Specifically for human-human interactions, the coordination of pose and motion is crucial to distinguish between subtly different classes \citep{van2018hands}.
 Mid-level representations should take into account this coordination in both space and time, such as the distance and orientation between people, or the relative placement of a hand on the other's shoulder.
 Recent work on capsules by \citet{hinton2018matrix,sabour2017dynamic} appears promising in this respect.
 These works have shown great potential for accurately learning the pose of an object and constructing a hierarchy of parts enabling the understanding of features that is specific to a class.
 As such, geometric relations can be modeled in detail.
 An additional advantage is that capsules can be parallelized \citep{goyal2017accurate}, which limits the computational requirements.